nstromberg/nstromberg.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+#### Bio
-Nathan Stromberg is a PhD student at Arizona State University.
+Nathan Stromberg is a PhD student at Arizona State University in the school of Electrical, Energy, and Computer Engineering.
 His research focuses on non-convex loss functions for robustness and other applications.
 Recently he has been working on post-processing large models using the framework of (im)proper losses.
+He has presented work at top ML conferences and workshops including AISTATS and IMLH @ ICML.